Culinary union circulates flyer attacking Medicare for All

 A flyer circulated by Culinary Union Local 226 appears to attack the Medicare for All policy advocated by Sens.
 Bernie Sanders and Elizabeth Warren.

-Culinary Union Local 226, Nevada’s largest and most politically powerful labor union, circulated a flyer last week that attacked the nationalized health care proposals of 2020 presidential hopefuls Sen. Bernie Sanders and Sen. Elizabeth Warren.
+Culinary Local 226, Nevada’s largest and most politically powerful labor union, circulated a flyer that attacked the nationalized health care proposals of 2020 presidential hopefuls Sen. Bernie Sanders and Sen. Elizabeth Warren.

 The flyer, written in English and Spanish and shared on Twitter on Friday, asks, “We have fought for 85 years to protect our health care.
 Why would we let politicians take it away?”

-The 60,000-plus member union has yet to decide whether to back a candidate in 2020.
-Sanders and Warren were among the crowded field of challengers who met with the union in Las Vegas to seek the endorsement.
+The 60,000-plus-member union has yet to decide whether to back a candidate in 2020.
+Sanders and Warren were among the crowded field of challengers who met with the union in Las Vegas to seek its endorsement.

 Several sections of the flyer feature mock quotes from Sanders’ visit, during which he said Medicare for All is a way to fix health care for everyone, and employers will reinvest savings from the policy into workers’ salaries.